 For many years, companies outsourced as a natural course of activity.
 Unfortunately, often times, they didn’t even perform an analysis of the total benefit; instead, everyone else was outsourcing and so CEOs, Board of Directors and the like expected it to occur.
 Now, I host executive discussions and the topic arises in reverse.
-Let’s bring back manufacturing to the U.S. Even Walmart is promoting their investment into U.S. manufacturing….
+Let’s bring back manufacturing to the U.S (insourcing/ reshoring) or if it has a high labor content that cannot be automated, consider near-sourcing / nearshoring (locating manufacturing close to the customer in a lower cost, friendly country such as Mexico).
+Even Walmart is promoting their investment into U.S. manufacturing….

 Of course, I advocate looking at the facts.
 It is not so easy to move factories, equipment and people all around.
 Take stock of what you are doing and consider the following factors: